|

 (none)

-If it is incorrect, choose a different symbolset in the General page of the 'Configuration' (f8) dialogue and try again.
-For example, custom PCL output (Source = Other) usually requires no translation but a few drivers require symbol set HP-1 (adds 1 to each code).
+If it is incorrect, choose a different symbolset in the General page of the 'Configuration' (f8) dialog and try again.
+For example, custom PCL output (Source Type set to 'Other') usually requires no translation but a few drivers require symbol set HP-1 (adds 1 to each code).

-You may need to use a character recognition database in some cases: see EEfonts.
+You may need to use a character recognition database in some cases: see EEfonts iconEEfonts Help.

 Extracted data is mistranslated